Digitale soziale Innovation: von Effizienz zu Effektivität in der Digitalisierung

 The content dimension relates to the question what activities should be performed to tackle social problems: to dimensions and root causes of social problems as well as to weather and how programs and services successfully tackle social problems.

 What are the dimensions and root causes for social problems?
 How are they embedded in the social fabric?
 One of the major challenges in tackling social problems is the question if we have an appropriate understanding of the social problem and if the approaches to tackle them are appropriate and effective.
 Societal challenges such as inequality are highly complex, multidimensional and interlinked problems.
-The deeply nested and relational nature of the problems poses challenges for purposeful organizational action to overcome it.
-Better understanding the problems tackled as well as the effects of organizational activities on the problems is likely to foster deeper and broader social value creation.
-For instance, Understand Homelessness uses data to better understand the homelessness issue in the united states through visualization and communication techniques and provide inspiration and solutions for city officials, organizations, and citizens to approach this challenge.
+The deeply nested and relational nature of the problems poses challenges for purposeful organisational action to overcome it.
+Better understanding the problems tackled as well as the effects of organisational activities on the problems is likely to foster deeper and broader social value creation.
+For instance, Understand Homelessness uses data to better understand the homelessness issue in the united states through visualisation and communication techniques and provide inspiration and solutions for city officials, organisations, and citizens to approach this challenge.
 Other projects aim to better understand problems like inequality in education or access to social services and unemployment.

 The governance dimension relates to the question when and by whom activities should be performed.
 It relates to questions of access and reach as well as to problems of institutions or unintended consequences

 Particularly in the context of digital transformation existing problems of institutions may change and new ones may open up.
 Sticking with the example of inequality, new forms of inequality may develop as ownership of, access to and capabilities to deal with technologies and data are distributed unevenly across society.
 Actors and policies may not be aware of those changes and there may be a lack of mechanisms able and appropriate to tackle those problems.
 Particularly social entrepreneurs may emerge as actors who solve newly emerging or changed problem spaces and with this tackle emerging unintended consequences or externalities of the digital transformation.
-Those include for instance organizations tackling hate speech online, initiatives to address online disinformation or approaches using AI to tackle sexual abuse online.
+Those include for instance organisations tackling hate speech online, initiatives to address online disinformation or approaches using AI to tackle sexual abuse online.